kubeovn/docs/docs/guide/vpc.en.md

 - The VPC gateway uses Macvlan for physical network configuration, and `master` of `NetworkAttachmentDefinition` should be the NIC name of the corresponding physical network NIC.
 - `name` must be `ovn-vpc-external-network`.

+For macvlan mode, the nic will send packets directly through that node NIC, relying on the underlying network devices for L2/L3 level forwarding capabilities.
+You need to configure the corresponding gateway, Vlan and security policy in the underlying network device in advance.

+1. For OpenStack VM environments, you need to turn off `PortSecurity` on the corresponding network port.
+2. For VMware vSwitch networks, `MAC Address Changes`, `Forged Transmits` and `Promiscuous Mode Operation` should be set to `allow`.
+3. For Hyper-V virtualization,  `MAC Address Spoofing` should be enabled in VM nic advanced features.
+4. Public clouds, such as AWS, GCE, AliCloud, etc., do not support user-defined Mac, so they cannot support Underlay mode network.
+5. The network interface that is bridged into ovs can not be type of Linux Bridge.

 ### Enabling the VPC Gateway

 VPC gateway functionality needs to be enabled via `ovn-vpc-nat-gw-config` under `kube-system`: